Doug Ford says he stands with Trudeau on trade despite clashing on other issues - Red Deer Advocate

 “Nothing is beneficial from getting into an argument with each other, it just doesn’t benefit companies, it doesn’t benefit people,” he said.

+The fact that public opinion is rallying behind Trudeau may be one factor affecting Ford’s decision, however, “there could be an element of let’s demonstrate a degree of national commitment, of ability to play well in the sandbox,” the professor said.

+“Most important, it’s a recognition that Ontario needs prime minister Trudeau to be strong, to be clear, to be supported, that any divisiveness of attitudes or views among Canada’s political leaders would only erode Canada and Ontario’s position,” he said.

-The Progressive Conservative leader said his top priority is protecting jobs for Ontario workers and reiterated that he would stand “shoulder-to-shoulder” with Trudeau on the issue.
+The Progressive Conservative leader said his top priority is protecting jobs for Ontario workers, which he said he plans to achieve by making the province more globally competitive through lower hydro rates and the elimination of the cap-and-trade system.

+Ford did not, however, say whether he would offer specific support for steel workers — something both outgoing Liberal Premier Kathleen Wynne and NDP Leader Andrea Horwath have called for.

+Horwath urged the premier-designate on Wednesday to provide relief for steel and aluminum workers, such as guaranteed loans for companies in that industry and a package to support individual employees whose jobs are affected.

 On Thursday, Ford will sit down with Foreign Affairs Minister Chrystia Freeland and Canadian ambassador to the United States David MacNaughton for a briefing on NAFTA talks.